 Healthy Mind is an evidence-based therapeutic VR-tool that alleviates pain and anxiety, reduces drug consumption and enhances patients’ recovery.
 The experiences are based on advanced psychological principles like medical hypnosis, breath control and relaxing music.
 The innovative medical device transports patients into a 3D visual and auditory experience to journey through the natural environment of their choice.
 Based in France, Healthy Mind is already in use in numerous hospitals in multiple EU countries.
-Healthy Mind decided to team up with MedScaler to perform an initial market exploration in the Dutch healthcare market.
+Healthy Mind decided to team up with MedScaler to perform an Market Validation in the Dutch healthcare market.

 In order to give more insights about this inspiring innovation, MedScaler interviewed Reda Khouadra, one of the Co-founders and CMO at Healthy Mind.